TobikoData/sqlmesh/docs/concepts/macros.md

 SQLMesh's macro system has multiple operators that allow different forms of dynamism in models.

-### Functional operators
+### Control flow operators

 Macro systems use control flow operators such as `for` loops and `if` statements to enable powerful dynamic SQL code.

-SQLMesh macros use approaches from functional programming to implement these operators, which allows them to be both powerful and concise.
+This section describes how SQLMesh's control flow operators `@EACH` and `@IF` work.

 #### `for` loops
-Before diving in, let's dissect a `for` loop to understand its components. `for` loops have two primary parts: a collection of items and an action that should be taken for each item.
+Before diving into the `@EACH` operator, let's dissect a `for` loop to understand its components.

+`for` loops have two primary parts: a collection of items and an action that should be taken for each item.
 For example, here is a `for` loop in Python:

 ```python linenums="1"
 for number in [4, 5, 6]:
     print(number)
 ```

-This loop prints the name of each number present in the brackets:
+This for loop prints each number present in the brackets:

 ```python linenums="1"
 4